zatton/Rythm.js/README.md

   + min : Minimum value given to `letter-spacing`.
 Default: `0`
   + max : Maximum value given to `letter-spacing`.
 Default: `25`
   + reverse : Boolean to make effect from max to min.
 Default: `false
++ Neon
+  + from : Array of integer between 0 and 255 corresponding to a RGB color.
+Default: `[0,0,0]`
+  + to : Array of integer between 0 and 255 corresponding to a RGB color.
+Default: `[255,255,255]`

 To see each visual effect, you can go to the [Demo](https://okazari.github.io/Rythm.js/)